EBTSnowiQ/User-Manual-/README.md

 # User-Manual-
-Guide to use SnowiQ App
+Guide how to use SnowiQ App